The Falun Gong (a.k.a. Fala Dafa)

 report discusses "spiritual poisoning."
 Cults are

-said to "not obey the law, they upset social order, and they
+"not obey the law, they upset social order, and they

 create a menace to freedom of religion and social stability.
 Under the